-Dr. Colin Carrie is the proud son of a career Naval officer who settled in Oshawa when Colin was fifteen years old.
+Dr. Colin Carrie is the proud son of a career Royal Canadian Navy officer.
+His family settled in Oshawa when Colin was 15 years old.
 A graduate of Oshawa’s RS McLaughlin CVI, Colin earned a bachelor’s degree in kinesiology from the University of Waterloo and graduated from the Canadian Memorial Chiropractic College as a Doctor of Chiropractic in 1989.
-Following his graduation, Colin returned to Oshawa where he established a practice and began a family.
+After graduation, Colin returned to Oshawa where he established his practice and raised his family.
 Colin and his wife Elizabeth have three children.

-Colin has always been deeply involved in his community of Oshawa, serving as an executive member of the Durham Chiropractic Society, and serving as chair of Spinal Health Week.
-Prior to entering Parliament, he co-owned and operated one of Durham Region’s leading chiropractic and wellness clinics.
+Colin has always been deeply involved in the communities of Oshawa and Durham Region, having served a an member of the Durham Chiropractic Society and volunteer with several other organizations.
+Before entering Parliament, he co-owned and operated one of Durham Region’s leading chiropractic and wellness clinics.

-Colin was proudly elected to represent Oshawa for the first time in June 2004 and was re-elected in January 2006, October 2008, May 2011, and October 2015.
 Growing up in Oshawa meant spending his summers working in the GM plant.
-This experience, coupled with a dedication to his community, lead Colin to create the first ever Conservative Automotive Caucus shortly after being elected.
-Colin has had the privilege of serving as Parliamentary Secretary to the Ministers of Industry, Health and Environment during his time in Parliament.
-Colin was a pivotal part of the process that lead to the creation of the Rouge National Urban Park; the first ever National Park within a Canadian municipality.
+This experience, coupled with his dedication to our community, lead Colin to create the Conservative Automotive Caucus shortly after being elected.
+During our former Conservative government's minority (2006-08) and majority (2011-15) governments, Colin had the privilege of serving as Parliamentary Secretary to three of Canada's Ministers: Industry, Health and Environment.
+He was a pivotal part of the process that lead to the creation of the Rouge National Urban Park, the first National Park to be established within a local Canadian municipality.

 Currently, in the 42nd Parliament, Colin serves as the Shadow Cabinet Secretary for Canada-U.S. Relations.
 In this role he continues to be deeply...